 CreateContributionTestScript.py file in a text editor such as Visual Studio Code.

-Open the “CreateContributionTestScript.py” file in a text editor such as Notepad++.
-Lines 15-18 specify the filenames of various input or output files that will be used or created by the script.
+Near the top of the script, the “File Names” section sets the filenames of various input or output files that will be used or created by the script, as well as the first year and the final year of the simulation.
 This section is shown in the screenshot below:

-If you plan on only using this script to test the contributions of policies to a single package (a single “run set”), you can leave these lines alone.
-However, if you plan on doing more than one run set, you might wish to change the run results filename on line 17 for each version of the script, to avoid the possibility of the results from one set of runs overwriting the results from another run set.
-To do this, change “ContributionTestResults.tsv” (in the double quotes, colored gray in the screenshot above) to some other filename ending in .tsv, such as “ContributionsToFirstPackage.tsv” (in one copy of the script), “ContributionsToSecondPackage.tsv” (in another copy of the script), etc.
+If you plan on only using this script to perform one series of runs (a “run set”), you can leave these lines alone.
+However, if you plan on doing more than one run set, you might wish to change the run results filename on line 19 for each version of the script, to avoid the possibility of the results from one set of runs overwriting the results from another run set.
+To do this, change “RunResults.tsv” (in the double quotes, colored orange in the screenshot above) to some other filename ending in .tsv, such as “ContributionsToFirstPackage.tsv” (in one copy of the script), “ContributionsToSecondPackage.tsv” (in another copy of the script), etc.